opencomputeproject/ocp-diag-core-rust/README.md

 ### Examples

-The examples in [examples folder](https://github.com/opencomputeproject/ocp-diag-core-rust/tree/dev/examples) could be run using cargo.
+The examples in [examples folder](https://github.com/opencomputeproject/ocp-diag-core-rust/tree/dev/examples) can be run using cargo.

 ```bash
 # run diagnosis example